 The self-cleaning feature that you can find on many ovens these days works in a very straightforward way.
 When you turn it on, it causes the oven to heat up to extreme temperatures of more than 900 °F.

-In doing so, the extreme heat incinerates all leftover food residue and grease in every corner of the oven’s compartment.
+The extreme heat incinerates all leftover food residue and grease in every corner of the oven’s compartment.
 All that’s left behind will be ash that you can clean up quickly with a damp cloth after the process is complete.

 How Long Does It Take For An Oven To Self-Clean?